-2. Keep it under 10 minutes.
+2. Keep it under 8 minutes.
 Shorter is better so we can get more people onstage.
 We run from 7:00-8:30 and I try to end it on time.

-3. No notes on stage.
+3. No notes onstage.
 Trust me, it’s always better to tell the story naturally.
 Practice in your living room, the car, the bathroom, wherever.
 Tell it to friends and family, or that guy on the bus.
 Whatever it takes to remember it.

 4. A story needs a beginning, middle and an end.
 Sometimes I think I have a story but it turns out it’s just a collection of memories and a feeling.
 I usually figure this out when I practice out loud.
 There’s something about practicing out loud that makes it easier to tell when something isn’t working or doesn’t make sense.

-9. If you put some thought into it you can talk about almost any subject.
+9. If you put some thought into it you can tell a story about almost any subject.
 Choose your words carefully.
 I know it’s harder but it will be worth it.
 The audience will appreciate it and more importantly Roy Street Coffee will appreciate it.
 They let us use their room for free and if we offend their customers we won’t have a show anymore.